speedbird-org/api/README.md

 `https://app.fleettrack.co.in/api/efleet/create_geofence_with_loadid?token=mocl_dummy_token&clientCode=mocl&loadId=test&loadType=L`

-After creating geofence the url will redirect to [efa.fleettrack.co.in](efa.fleettrack.co.in) where you should enter the `username` and `password` for the **client** for which they are creating the geofence.
+After creating geofence the url will redirect to [efa.fleettrack.co.in](efa.fleettrack.co.in) where you should enter the `username` and `password` for the **client** for which you are creating the geofence.